Men and therapy

 Men often don’t want to appear weak and so expressing their emotions (apart from anger) can seem as just that.
 However, this can take a terrible toll on the reality of their day-to-day experiences leading to angry outbursts, depression and worse.

 Therapy for Men

 Of course therapy is for everyone and I see both men and women.
-However it seems that men have a bit more difficulty in accessing the therapeutic community.
-Many men have been raised with the ideas that 'big boys don't cry and best keep your pain in your pocket' from their parents and care givers.
-Notably, these ways of coping can help with building resilience whilst there is something quite affirming with the concept of pushing through and getting on.
-However, eventually these approaches can stop working as we become overwhelmed and flooded emotionally and so find it difficult to understand our inner pain.
+However, it seems that men have a bit more difficulty accessing the therapeutic community.
+Many have been raised with the idea that 'big boys don't cry' and 'to best keep your pain in your pocket' originating from parents and society mostly during childhood.
+That said, these ways of coping can help with building resilience as there is something quite affirming with the concept of pushing through and getting on.
+However, eventually these defence mechanisms can stop working as many men become overwhelmed and flooded emotionally, often finding it difficult to understand their inner turmoil.
 Unfortunately, the suicide rates for men in the UK are extremely high with men three times more likely to take their own lives than women.

 “Traditionally, more women than men have sought counselling, and this is in itself not a surprise.
 The concept of talking about feelings and exploring emotional and psychological difficulties has, for many years, been seen as a ‘female’ rather than ‘male’ trait.
 This has been embedded in gender socialisation and how women and men consider and evaluate themselves.
 However, things are beginning to change with more men seeking counselling and seeing it as both a positive and relevant source of help.”